KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-In `reset_game` we want to destroy dynamic objects.
-To do that, we retrieve all the dynamic entities with `dynamic` tag that we set before, then destroy them all using the registry.
+The `reset_game` function destroys dynamic objects.

+To achieve this, retrieve all the dynamic entities with the `dynamic` tag that were set previously, then destroy them using the registry.

-For logic system deletions, we need to mark items for deletion, with the function below:
+For the logic system deletions, mark items for deletion with the function below.

 ```
 // Destroy dynamic objects